-If an individual's body is unable to cool down and they develop heatstroke, then their health could be at serious risk.
+If an individual is unable to cool down they could develop heatstroke.

-So, how can you spot the signs of heatstroke and how can you treat it?
+So how can you spot the signs and treat it?
 Here's everything you need to know.

 What is heatstroke?

 Heatstroke, otherwise known as sunstroke, occurs when a person's body temperature has become overheated to a harmful degree, St John Ambulance explains.

 An individual may develop heatstroke if they've been suffering from heat exhaustion.